kbullock2/vagmicrobiota-thesis-KB/README.md

 Files ending in .batch.txt are the input files for files ending in .pbs

-.batch.txt files containg the step-by-step commands inputed into the computing program for which they are named.
+.batch.txt files containg the step-by-step commands inputed into the computing program for which they are named, with the exception of files beginning in simply "motherdaughter."
+These batch files contain the commands for the program mothur, v.
+1.36.1